.

 “Improper coding and other mistakes play a major role in denials,” he said.
 “But this is easy to fix with laboratory revenue cycle management automation.
 By simply automating lab billing and coding processes, we’ve helped some labs increase revenue by as much as 30 percent.”

-“Expenses are going up, and reimbursements are going down, so leaving hard-earned money on the table isn’t acceptable,” said Abdi.
+“Expenses are going up, and reimbursements are going down, so leaving hard-earned money on the table isn’t acceptable,” continued Abdi.
 “Labs that want to grow and sustain their businesses have no choice but to innovate, and an advanced RCM process that offers automatic billing and coding is a step in the right direction.”

 Case Study: Documenting the Avero Diagnostics Move From a Legacy Lab RCM System to LigoLab’s All-in-One Lab Informatics Platform